Home GastronomyMy favorite Italian restaurants in Paris

 30, rue de Berri, 75008 Paris

-Price: pasta between 12.50 € and 14.50 € / pizza slice between 7.50 € and 10.19 € / sandwiches between 8.50 € and 9.30 €
+Price: pasta between 12,50 € and 14,50 € / slice of pizza between 7,50 € and 10,19 € / sandwiches between 8,50 € and 9,30 €

 _

-This trattoria opened its doors on Rue de Maubeuge in 2024 and is the little sister of Pizzou, which I already told you about in my special article on pizzas in Paris.
-On the menu: delicious fresh pasta made in-house every day.
-We had the Polpettes (19€) with meatballs, which I recommend to you, and the Diabolitaine pizza (17€) with chorizo from Maison Conquet.
-The address offers Roman-style pizzas with thin and crispy dough that we found really very good.
-I also advise you to taste the cocktails, which are very nice, notably the French Spritz (10€) and the cocktail of the moment during our visit, the Figuelangelo (9€); and for dessert, the tiramisu (7.50€), of course!
+This trattoria opened its doors on Rue de Maubeuge in 2024 and is the little sister of Pizzou, which I had already mentioned in my special article on pizzas in Paris.
+On the menu are delicious fresh homemade pasta served every day; we had the Polpettes (19€) with meatballs, which I recommend, and the Diabolitaine pizza (17€) with chorizo from Maison Conquet.
+The place serves Roman-style pizzas with a thin, crispy crust that we found really very good.
+I also advise you to taste the cocktails, which are very nice, especially the French Spritz (10€) and the cocktail of the moment during our visit, the Figuelangelo (9€); for dessert, the tiramisu (7,50€) obviously!

 Tested in 2024 - invitation